joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 when the process had been started 45 minutes ago..

-I have to suspend that process from time to time (EDIT: I just remembered that I can suspend that thread without affecting system stability), but unfortunately it makes the system unstable and most times after suspending that process, I am unable to start any new processes.
+I have to suspend that process from time to time (EDIT: I just remembered that I can suspend that thread without affecting system stability), but unfortunately it makes the system unstable and most times after suspending that process, I am unable to start any new processes
+(or even power-off the computer).
 This makes my system currently unusable without reinstalling.
-The computer is in my living room, and I can't bear the sound of the fan + running 100 % even on a single core will rack up the electricity bill I suppose.
+The computer is in my living room, and
+I can't bear the sound of the fan + running 100 % even on a single core will rack up the electricity bill I suppose.
 Are you going to pay for the extra electricity caused by your buggy software?

 My Windows installation is so broken, it cannot even download new updates (most probably due to the infinite loop in `wuaueng.dll`).
 Here's the stack: